python/exceptiongroups/except_star.md

 `ExceptionGroups`s in the interpreter, which in turn requires that `ExceptionGroup` is added as a builtin type.
-The semantics of handling `ExceptionGroup`s are not backwards compatible with the current exception handling semantics, so we are not proposing to modify the behaviour of the `except` keyword but rather to add the new `except*` syntax.
+The semantics of handling `ExceptionGroup`s are not backwards compatible with the current exception handling semantics, so we are not proposing to modify the behavior of the `except` keyword but rather to add the new `except*` syntax.